 Lighting and Production

 Coursework provides an opportunity to study the elements of dance presentation from a variety of interdisciplinary perspectives.
 Courses in Lighting Design and Production Management constitute a general survey of design and management and are reinforced through rigorous in-depth field experiences and projects, working with fellow students, faculty and community based artists in a broad range of venues.

 Coursework in the history, theory and literature of dance provides a variety of experiences for students to deepen and expand their dance literacy with an overall emphasis placed on learning to write clearly and persuasively.
 Students have ample opportunities to contribute to scholarly discourse through their research, writing and theorization about historical and contemporary issues in dance.
 The faculty supports work in a variety of historical periods and theoretical orientations, offering classes in dance criticism, pedagogy and analysis.
 Students are encouraged to further their class assignments so as to culminate in conference papers and submissions to scholarly journals.

 Dance and Technology

 Coursework in dance and technology offers the student opportunities to explore dance creation, performance, research, documentation, practice, and analysis through existing and emerging practices in film, animation, interactive computing, motion capture, interface design, and computer graphics visualization.
-Course offerings are enhanced by a close working relationship with the Advanced Computing Center for the Arts and Design (ACCAD) and our state of the art facility for performance research, The Experimental Media and Movement Arts Lab (EMMA).
+Course offerings are enhanced by a close working relationship with the Advanced Computing Center for the Arts and Design (ACCAD) and our state of the art facility for performance research, The Motion Lab.
 This program of study culminates in the creation of a creative research project including but not limited to stage performances, installations, and screen-based media productions.

 Top of page